kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

   c) the EaSize field cannot be reported for directory queries of FileBothDirInformation, FileFullDirInfo, or FileIdFullDirInfo.

+- Win10/32bit-only: $ net use H: /delete # does not work,
+  use $ nfs_mount -d 'H' instead #

 #
 # 10. Notes for troubleshooting && finding bugs/debugging: